You Never Give Me Your Money – Funding the Energy Transition in the Global South

 UMIC – upper middle-income country; LMIC – lower middle-income country; LDC – least developed country

-Source: Bill & Melinda Gates Foundation[vii]
+Source: Bill & Melinda Gates Foundation[xi]

 Poorer countries’ economies are too small to raise funds locally and judged too uncreditworthy to borrow internationally.
 Exhibit 4 shows key economic and demographic differences between countries grouped by income band.
-1. LDCs and 2.
-LMICs account for half the world’s population but just 8% of global GDP.
+1. Low income and 2.
+Low Middle Income Countries account for half the world’s population but just 8% of global GDP.
 If a tenth of their GDPs were somehow invested in SDG, this would raise just $250 per capita in LMICs and a paltry $70 per capita in LDCs.
 The domestic economies do not generate large enough surpluses to finance their development.
 The last column gives the credit rating agency (CRA) Moody’s assessment of each government’s ability to pay back debts to bondholders.
 Countries in groups 1 and 2 are deemed poor credit risks.
 Projects in these countries would find borrowing money from commercial banks difficult no matter how spectacular the returns.
 Institutional investors would regard the country as ‘below investment grade’ as the country’s credit rating puts a ceiling on the creditworthiness of local companies.
 Most LDCs do not even have a credit rating since there is little possibility of borrowing commercially.
 Grants and concessionary finance are their only option for funding the transition.

 Exhibit 4: Macro-differences between countries by World Bank development class